delegacz/md-milestone-4/README.md

     - The project uses **Travis CI** for continuous integration

 ## Testing
-Unit tests were written form models, views and froms and can be accesed in `ecommerce/test.py` and can be run in console by using `python manage.py test`.
+Unit tests were written form models, views and forms and can be accessed in `ecommerce/test.py` and can be run in the console by using `python manage.py test`.
 - Model Tests - Checks that models given data, calculate and output it properly
-- View Testing - Checks if view given data output to correct template and request comes back with status 200,.
-Some view could not be tested as I couldnt figure out how to test views that are calling other methods for values
+- View Testing - Checks if view given data output to correct template and request comes back with status 200.
+Some view could not be tested as I couldn't figure out how to test views that are calling other methods for values
-- Form Validity Testing - Checks if forms are valid, the checkout form could not tested as I could not figure out how to test CountryField provided by django countries
+- Form Validity Testing - Checks if forms are valid, the checkout form could not be tested as I could not figure out how to test CountryField provided by Django countries

 ### Front-end Testing

-Website was tested on multipule brosers(Firefox, Chrome, Opera, Safari) and divices(Iphone X, Iphone Xr) in order to tests mobile responsivity and if all CSS and JavaScript function properly, One issue was found.
+This project was developed in Desktop First mindset - The website was tested on multiple browsers(Firefox, Chrome, Opera, Safari) and devices(iPhone X, iPhone Xr) to tests mobile responsivity and if all CSS and JavaScript function properly, One issue was found.
 See Below in **Issues Found**
 ### Travis CI
-Project uses Tavis CI for Build Testing per Commit
+The project uses Tavis CI for Build Testing per Commit

 Travis Setup Process:
 #####
 ##### Setting up Envirement Virables for Travis CI
-- Virables are added in project configuration tab `More Options > Settings`
+- Variables are added in project configuration tab `More Options > Settings`
-- SECRET_KEY had to be encrypted following these steps in command line:
+- SECRET_KEY had to be encrypted following these steps in the command line:

 `travis login --pro`